How to Enjoy the Holidays While Maintaining Your Child's Sleep Schedule

 They most likely will not want to sleep due to the excitement of being on a real live plane.
 That’s OK!
 It is best to just roll with the punches as opposed to forcing them to nap.
 Just make sure that you have plenty of distractions to keep them occupied.
 Think snacks, playdough, crayons, books and the ringer, an iPad fully stocked with your child’s favorite shows.

-If your relatives are anything like mine, they will insist on your family staying at their house, even if that means you are rolling four deep in one room.
-I know that it’s tempting to throw caution to the wind and just bedshare for a few nights.
+If your relatives are anything like mine, they will insist your family stays at their house, even if that means you are rolling four deep in one room.
+I know that it’s tempting to throw caution to the wind and just bed-share for a few nights.
 “It’s no biggie, right?”
-I wish I could guarantee that your baby or toddler will go back to their own crib or bed once you return from your trip without a fight.
-But the reality is: some do and some don’t.
+Sigh.
+I wish I could guarantee that your baby or toddler will go back to their own crib or bed once you return from your trip without a fight, but the reality is: some do and some don’t.

-It is best not to take your chances and instead to bring along a pack-n-play or an air mattress and convert the room into two rooms with a makeshift partition, no construction required.
+It is best not to take your chances.
+Instead, bring along a pack-n-play or an air mattress and convert the room into two rooms with a makeshift partition — no construction required!
 Simply hang a sheet from the ceiling or set up a dressing screen to prevent your baby or toddler from wanting to squeeze into bed with you in the middle of the night.

 Or, I know this sounds crazy, put the baby in the walk-in closet or bathroom.
 Those can be the absolute best sleeping spaces.
-Quiet, dark and you don’t run the risk of them seeing you or people accidentally walking in and out of the room.
+It’s quiet and dark and you don’t run the risk of them seeing you or people accidentally walking in and out of the room.

 PS: Watch the Props

 Also, try your absolute best to not fall back on any old sleep props.
-You might be tempted to slip baby a pacifier or rock them to sleep if they are disturbing the rest of the house, but baby is going to get used to that really, really quickly, and chances are, you’ll be waking up every hour or two, rocking baby back to sleep or putting her pacifier back in — which is going to end up disturbing everyone a lot worse than a half hour of crying at 7:00 at night.
+You might be tempted to slip baby a pacifier or rock them to sleep if they are disturbing the rest of the house, but baby is going to get used to that really, really quickly.
+Chances are, you’ll be waking up every hour or two, rocking baby back to sleep or putting her pacifier back in — which is going to end up disturbing everyone a lot worse than a half hour of crying at 7:00 PM at night.

 The feeling that everyone is making judgments about how you’re parenting is nearly overwhelming in these family gatherings, but in those moments, remember what’s really important here: your family and their health and well-being.